ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 In Rocrail's `Trackplan -> Edit` panel, select the type of and place for your feedback sensor.
 Then click on the newly-created sensor.
 This opens up a panel with its properties.
-Under the "General" tab, Change the ID to your preference.
+Under the `General` tab, Change the ID to your preference.

 ![dialog box image](https://github.com/ghfbsd/pico_rocrail_can_tcp_gateway/blob/main/images/snsr-1.jpg?raw=true)

-Under the "Interface" tab, choose the Wifi interface (here "RPIW-CAN" like before).
-Then set the node ID and the channel address.
+Under the `Interface` tab, choose the WiFi interface for the `Interface ID` (here `RPIW-CAN` like before).
+Then set the `Node ID` and the channel's `Address`.
 The node ID will always be 1, and the address will be any of 0-7 depending on the pin on the RPP that your feedback device connects to (refer to the table above).
-Then click OK and your feedback path will be configured.
+Then click `OK` and your feedback path will be configured.

 ![dialog box image](https://github.com/ghfbsd/pico_rocrail_can_tcp_gateway/blob/main/images/snsr-2.jpg?raw=true)